The Heinz Sielmann Foundation

 The Heinz Sielmann Foundation (de:Heinz Sielmann Stiftung) is a charitable organization based in Duderstadt, Germany.
-The organization has the official motto "Diversity is our nature" and it introduces people, especially children and young people, to a positive approach towards the nature through its programs involving interpersonal experiences.
+The organization has the official motto "Diversity is our nature" and it introduces people, especially children and young people, to a positive approach towards nature through its programs involving interpersonal experiences.
 It also spreads public awareness about nature and its need for protection and carries out the preservation of the Heinz Sielmann archive of nature photographies/films.

 History

 The organization started its journey in 1996 at a property located at Herbigshagen, near the town of Eichsfeld, Duderstadt in Lower Saxony.
 It acquired the property in 2003.
 From the early days, the organizations imparts lessons to the school students in the State of Lower Saxony, working as the Regional Environmental Education Center.
 Its nature adventure house was reopened in 2019 where the exhibition "Diversity needs diversity" exhibited the visitors, the complex interrelationships of nature with the help of mosaic flaps and a media installation.
 A separate exhibition has been arranged under the title "Heinz Sielmann: A life in a film".
 The classics and awards of Heinz Sielmann are shown in a separate trophy room.
 On the northern part of the estate is the Franz von Assisi chapel, in which the urn of the foundation's founder Heinz Sielmann was buried in 2006 and his wife Inge in 2019.